Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states to use for debugging, monitoring, and troubleshooting.
-It does not mention when not to use or alternatives, but the use case is clear and contextually appropriate.
+The description explicitly says 'Use this for debugging, monitoring application behavior, and troubleshooting issues across your entire project stack', providing clear context for when to invoke the tool.
+It does not mention alternatives or when not to use it, but the use case guidance is strong.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.